 As a result, I continued my smart grid endeavor by pursuing an internship at a local Indonesian electrical consulting company.
 While simulating a microgrid for a rural Indonesian island, I realized that the cost of electricity is often lower when variable renewable energy is being penetrated into the grid, which to me is an optimistic indicator of the efficacy of renewable penetration on the sustainability of the smart grid.

+Hi!
+The amount of technicalities you go into was impressive, and while I do think it shows your knowledge on the matter, there are some parts I noted where you could definitely do something else to strengthen your response.
+I really liked the first anecdote, although there’s a small warning I noted about how your conclusion limits the connection to diverse environments you’re capable of.
+For the second answer, I liked the jargons because it was relevant to the question; for the last question, just be careful of droning on about scientific explanations because some readers might like it but some might not (as it takes away your personality and voice and focuses on research).

+P.S.
+Don’t forget about the word limits!
+They’re quite unforgiving.
+Good luck!